Glossary term

 The Bottom Line

 Tax-loss harvesting is the practice of realizing investment losses to help offset gains and, within limits, some ordinary income.
-It matters because after-tax results depend not just on investment performance, but also on how gains and losses are managed.
-The clearest way to think about tax-loss harvesting is as a tax-efficiency technique with real rules and real tradeoffs.
+After-tax results depend not only on performance, but also on how gains and losses are managed over time in taxable investing.